Greece Moments Greece Moments

 The marble alleys of Ermoupoli

-Syros is particularly beautiful in the rich Vaporia district.
-Once the seat of wealthy merchants and businessmen in the 19th century, chic villas and mansions still bear witness to this time.
+Syros is particularly beautiful in the prestigious Vaporia district.
+Once the seat of wealthy merchants and businessmen in the 19th century, chic villas and mansions still bear witness to this era.

 insel syros vaporia agios nikolaos